undergrad-partner-school

 Campus Life

 It is not all about learning and grades at University of North Texas: campus life is a crucial component of your educational experience.
-Find out some information about students' life at University of North Texas.
+Check out some information about campus life at University of North Texas.

 Student Organizations

-Students interested in music can join the University of North Texas band or chorus.
-If you're interested in acting, you have the option to join a drama club.
+If you are interested in music, you can join the University of North Texas band or chorus.
+For students with a talent for acting, there is a drama club.
 Interested in media and communication?
 University of North Texas publishes its own newspaper and has its own radio station.

 Student Services

-University of North Texas offers a number of services needed for a comfortable and secure life on campus.
+University of North Texas has a number of services vital for a pleasant and secure life on campus.

 24/7 emergency phone and alarm devices are available.
 The school has electronically operated dormitory entrances.
-There is a 24-hour security patrol.
+There is a security patrol available 24/7.
 The transport/escort service operates during late hours.

 All in all, campus life at University of North Texas is rich and vibrant and provides everything most students need.